The “Thinair” Story

-A few years back someone asked, “where do the ideas for these images come from?”
-Speechless for a second, pondering a response to a impossible to answer question.
-Honestly, I didn't know, but the questioner seemed genuinely curious, so I couldn't just let it go.
-Then a moment later, “The Tempest” floated through my thoughts.
+A few years ago someone asked, “where do the ideas for these images come from?”
+Stunned speechless for a second, I was scrambling internally to reply to an impossible to answer question.
+I truly didn't know, but the questioner seemed genuinely curious, so bad to just let it go.
+Then in a flash of inspiration “The Tempest” popped into my head.

 As human creation art reveals the artist, and is no less an image of “such stuff as dreams are made on.”
 Art is the artist's dream, stark or hazy, still as intangible as luminous and weightless air.
 Yes, it's true.
 Art, if it is art, arises from a misty depth, or it isn't art at all.

 Languages of the web

 “You know, that bit in the middle of your navbar is kinda weird, what does it mean?”